Fantavision (video game): Gameplay

 Power-ups periodically appear and can be captured and detonated along with an existing set of three or more normal flares.
 These include power-ups that can award extra points or refill the Play Meter.
 Another power-up appears in the form of a white star and for each one captured, the player earns a letter of the word "Starmine".
 After collecting all eight letters, a large glowing Starmine flare is launched onto the screen.
 If the player captures it and detonates it with at least three colored flares, a time-limited bonus stage is entered where a large number of fireworks appear at a rapid pace.
 The more flares initially detonated along with the Starmine, the longer the bonus mode lasts.

-Fantavision offers eight stages on a single-player playthrough as well as extra unlockable challenges such as a hard difficulty setting.
+Fantavision offers eight stages on a single-player playthrough as well as extra unlockable challenges such as a hard Difficulty.
 The game also has a split-screen versus mode where two players compete in a race to detonate a preset total of flares.
 In this mode, there are additional power-ups which can either increase the size of the play area (while decreasing that of the opponent) or swap both the play areas and undetonated fireworks of the two competitors.
 By using these mechanisms, it is possible to steal flares intended for the opponent's side of the screen, including during an opponent's Starmine bonus.
 Finally, a replay feature allows the player to rewatch recorded levels with different camera angles while adding in weather effects, psychedelic lighting patterns, and time delays between seeing and hearing firework detonations for an added sense of realism.